-Description Assign or unassign device administrators to this collection using Add or Remove.
+Field Description Groups with Device Administrator access Assign or unassign device administrators to this collection using Add or Remove.
 Device administrators can perform tasks on all device collections to which they have privileges.
-Assign or unassign device operators to this collection using Add or Remove.
+Groups with Device Operator access Assign or unassign device operators to this collection using Add or Remove.
 Device operators have the following privileges: Boot and reboot a target device, Shut down a target device, View target device properties, View virtual disk properties for assigned target devices